 This project is part of National Grid’s Great Grid Upgrade, and aims to connect electricity produced offshore in Scotland with homes in the Midlands and South of England.

-The NFU will be submitting a comprehensive response to this consultation on behalf of all members affected.
-In this response, any issues that impact our members that require attention from National Grid will be raised.
+The NFU submitted a comprehensive response to this consultation on behalf of all members affected.
+In our response, issues that impact our members were highlighted.

 23 May 2024